 <p>文章的关键词总数是:{{ keywordsArray|length }}</p>

-Pass{% set keywordsArray = ... %},item.KeywordsOnly one cut was made, and all subsequent operations on the keyword array directly used it.keywordsArrayAvoided unnecessary redundant calculations.
+By{% set keywordsArray = ... %},item.KeywordsOnly cut once, all subsequent operations on the keyword array directly used it.keywordsArrayAvoided unnecessary repeated calculations.

-3. Utilizing the cache mechanism of the Security CMS.
+3. Using the cache mechanism of Anqi CMS.

-• Enable page static cache:If the entire page content is stable, you can configure page staticization or caching strategies in the Anqi CMS background.
-Once the page is generated as static HTML, subsequent visits will directly return the static file, without involving the calculation of the template engine, includingsplitFilter.
+• Enable page static cache:If the entire page content is stable, you can configure page staticization or caching strategy in the AnQi CMS backend.
+Once the page is generated as static HTML, subsequent visits will directly return the static file, without involving any template engine calculations, includingsplitfilter.

-Sometimes, the problem is not withsplitthe filter itself, but the input tosplitThe string is too long, or it contains too many elements, which leads to the generation of an overly large array after slicing, thereby affecting subsequent traversal and rendering.
+Sometimes, the problem is not insplitThe filter itself, but input tosplitThe string is too long, or contains too many elements, resulting in a very large array after cutting, which affects the subsequent traversal and rendering.

-• Limit the length of the content field:Editing content model in the background,splitThe field being operated on, consider whether it needs to limit its maximum length or the number of elements.
-For example, does the number of tags for an article really need to exceed 50?
+• Limit the length of the content field:When editing the content model in the background, for the purpose ofsplitThe field operation, consider whether it needs to limit its maximum length or element count.
+For example, does the number of tags in an article really need to exceed 50?

-• Only pass necessary data:Ensure that only the data required by the template is passed in the backend code.
-Avoid passing a very long string if only a part of it is needed by the template.
+• Only pass necessary data:In the backend code, ensure that only the data required by the template is passed.
+Avoid passing a long string if only a part of it is needed by the template.

 Summary

-Q2: I feel the website has slowed down, it must besplita problem with the filter?
+Q2: I feel that the website has slowed down, it must besplita problem with the filter?

 A2:not necessarily.
-AlthoughsplitThe filter may become a performance bottleneck when processing a large amount of data, but there are many reasons why a website may slow down, such as inefficient database queries, network latency, slow loading of static resources such as images, other complex template logic, insufficient server resources, and so on.Before optimization, it is recommended to conduct performance analysis to determine the actual bottleneck.For example, you can use the browser's developer tools (F12) to view the network request time, or monitor CPU and memory usage on the server side.
+AlthoughsplitThe filter may become a performance bottleneck when processing large amounts of data, but there are many reasons why a website slows down, such as inefficient database queries, network latency, slow loading of static resources like images, other complex template logic, insufficient server resources, and so on.Before optimization, it is recommended to perform a performance analysis to determine the real bottleneck.For example, you can use the browser's developer tools (F12) to view the time of network requests, or monitor CPU and memory usage on the server.

-Q3: If my data volume is indeed very large and must be displayed in the template, are there any other options besides the aforementioned ones?
+Q3: If my data is indeed very large and must be displayed in the template, are there any other options besides the aforementioned methods?

-A3:If all backend optimizations and caching strategies have been exhausted and the data volume is still large enough to affect server performance, you may need to reconsider the way content is displayed or the architecture design.For example, consider transferring part of the data processing and display logic to the front-end (JavaScript), dynamically loading and slicing data through AJAX requests, which can reduce the pressure on server-side rendering.This method requires a balance of SEO impact, because search engines may not be able to crawl content loaded dynamically through JavaScript well.
+A3:If all backend optimizations and caching strategies have been exhausted, and the data volume is still so large as to affect server performance, you may need to reconsider the way content is displayed or the architecture design.For example, consider transferring some of the data processing and display logic to the front-end (JavaScript), dynamically loading and slicing data through AJAX requests, which can reduce the pressure on server-side rendering.But this method requires a balance of SEO impact, because search engines may not be able to crawl content loaded dynamically through JavaScript.